Argo CD GitOps Integration

 Security Notes

-• PAT / passwords are never written to disk or logged to output channels.
-Repo credential Secrets are created via kubectl create secret --from-literal.
+• PATs and passwords are never written to disk or logged to output channels.
+Repo credential Secrets are created via kubectl create secret --from-literal (in-memory only).

 Troubleshooting